RBilsland/pxt-sonicpiosc/VirtualDrumkitDemo.md

 # Virtual Drumkit Demo

-Drumkits are usually controlled by drumsticks and the perfromers feat, in this demo there are no drumsticks or drums either, everythings virtual.
+Drum Kits are usually controlled by drumsticks and the performers feet, in this demo there are no drumsticks or drums either, everythings virtual.
 By using the accelerometers in three micro:bits when they sense they are being stopped and send a radio message to a forth micro:bit that passes the message onto Sonic Pi to play the appropriate sound sample.

 ## Hardware Requirements